Kfollen93/Mini-Reference-Guide/README.md

 # Mini-Reference-Guide :bookmark_tabs:
-This repository represents a mini reference guide of topics I either search for often throughout my studies, topics that I needed a clearer explanation on, and/or topics that I felt were just generally important to know.
+This repository represents a mini reference guide of topics I either searched for often throughout my studies, topics that I needed a clearer explanation on, and/or topics that I felt were just generally important to know.
 This mini guide is intended to be used as a central location for the reasons listed above; it is not intended to be a full reference guide. <br>
 <br>
 Since I have found it is best to learn by doing, this mini guide uses C# code examples that I have created myself in a way that make sense to me.
 After shuffling through my notes and erasing/re-writing these topics numerous times on my whiteboard, I figured it would be worth making this public and sharing with others. <br>